juliafmorgado/30DaysOtel/week2/day13.md

 - Understanding the difference between simple and batch processing

 **Tomorrow (Day 14):** We'll **put it all together** with a hands-on project that uses everything we've learned in Week 2, plus review all the concepts before moving to the OpenTelemetry Collector in Week 3.

-This was just the basics - in Week 3 we'll learn about the **OpenTelemetry Collector** which gives you much more powerful processing capabilities!